-Caution: For Colombia, the installation of the transformer must be done according to the requirements of the technical standards NTC-2050, NTC-3582 and the technical regulation of electrical installations (RETIE).
+Caution: For Colombia, the installation of the transformer must according done to the be requirements of the technical standards NTC-2050, NTC-3582 and the technical regulation of electrical installations (RETIE).

 For other countries, the rules or laws that apply to them must be followed.